Hallucinogens Use Signs – The Symptoms To Pay Attention To

 What are the Most Common Signs of Hallucinogen Use?

-Sometimes, you cannot see the signs of hallucinogens use.
+Sometimes, it is hard to see the signs of hallucinogens use.
 This is on both the physical and behavioral levels.
 Furthermore, it is not easy to recognize certain symptoms.
-However, it is easier when you know what to look for.
+However, it is easier when one knows what to look for.

-Here are some of the general signs and symptoms of hallucinogens use.
-They include the following:
+Here are some of the general signs and symptoms of hallucinogens use:

 - Nausea and vomiting